shafayeatsumit/js-concepts/core_concepts/call_stack/async_events.md

 + so if a click event happend , then http event
 + it will first process click event execute associate function
-+ then mode to the http event
++ then made to the http event

 **asynchronous part is happening outside the js Engine.
 And js with the event loop it will look at the events and process them**

+When the main execution stack is empty.
+Once in a while JS engine looks at the Queue if something in the queue it process it.